crukci-bioinformatics/mga2/README.md

 bowtie while matches to adapters is performed for the entire read.
 It is possible for a read to be counted both as aligned to one or more of the reference genomes and among the reads containing adapter sequence.

 ---

+## MGA Implementation Details

+### Assigning reads to genomes

+Sequence reads will often align to more than one reference genome.
+MGA assigns reads to the genome with the fewest mismatches.
+If a read aligns with the same lowest number of mismatches to multiple genomes, then the following method is used to assign reads to a single genome.

+1. Count number of reads aligning to each genome within a sample or dataset including only those alignments with the fewest mismatches for each read

+2. Rank genomes in priority order based on these counts

+3. If the read aligns to one or more of the expected genomes, i.e. for a species or control specified in the sample sheet, then assign it to the expected genome with the highest rank, regardless of there being a higher-ranking genome for an expected species.
+Priority is given to expected over unexpected species.

+4. If the read doesn't align to one of the expected genomes, assign it to the genome with the highest rank

+### Trimming sequence reads

+By default the first 36 bases of each sequence read are aligned to the reference genomes.
+Bowtie is used for genomic alignment in MGA because it is fast but part of the reason for this is that it performs an ungapped alignment.
+Trimming reads to 36 bases not only helps reduce the computational expense of aligning reads to multiple genomes but also offers a better chance that reads will map to their expected genomes; longer reads are more likely to require gapped alignments.

+Furthermore, MGA was written primarily to support the Genomic Core Facility within the Cancer Research UK Cambridge Institute.
+Trimming to a fixed sequence length allows for a more direct comparison of mapping and error rates across sequencing runs that may have very different read lengths.

+While trimming to the first 36 bases will work in many cases, there are some sequencing libraries in which the beginning of the read contains non-genomic tags, e.g. Unique Molecular Identifiers (UMIs) or cell hashtags in multiplexed single cell library pools.
+MGA provides the option for setting the start position within reads for the trimmed/retained portion of the read used for genomic alignment as well as the length of the trimmed sequence.

+Reads that are too short for the specified trimming options are excluded during the sampling step.
+Setting trimming options inappropriately can lead to no reads being sampled.

+Trimming options are specified for all samples or datasets in a single MGA run;
+it is not currently possible to set trimming start positions and/or lengths for each sample separately.

+Note that the adapter matching using exonerate is performed for the full-length sequence, not the trimmed sequence.

+---